dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 I inspected the 25,014 switch cases in the most recent 1,000 packages on pub (10,599,303 LOC).
 26.40% of the statements in them are `break`.
 28.960% of the cases contain only a *single* statement followed by a `break`.
-This means `break` is a fairly large fraction of the statements in all switches for marginal benefit.
+This means `break` is a fairly large fraction of the statements in all switches even though it does nothing.

 Therefore, this proposal removes the requirement that each non-empty case body definitely exit.
 Instead, a non-empty case body implicitly jumps to the end of